IamShobe/CMS/README.md

 python -m car.app
 ```
 which is the front end (currently on port 8080).

-and in second terminal run:
+and in second terminal run the bluetooth service (port 8090):
 ```
 python -m bluetooth_contoller.service
 ```